West Mesa High School: Athletics

 WMHS competes in the New Mexico Activities Association (NMAA), as a class 6A school in District 5.
-In 2014, the NMAA realigned the state's schools in to six classifications and adjusted district boundaries.
+In 2014, the NMAA realigned the state's schools into six classifications and adjusted district boundaries.
 In addition to West Mesa High School, the schools in District 5-6A include: Albuquerque High School, Rio Grande High School, Valley High School and Atrisco Heritage Academy High School.

 WMHS has captured 12 State Championships, most in AAAA.